RBND/CMD-Admin/README.md

 # 🛠️ CMDA Launcher

-This project provides a simple way to launch a **Command Prompt window with administrator privileges** from any File Explorer address bar using a custom keyword (`cmda`), with the terminal starting in the current directory—just like typing `cmd`, but as admin.
+This project provides a simple way to launch a **Command Prompt window with administrator privileges** from any File Explorer address bar using a custom keyword (`cmda`), with the terminal starting in the current directory.

+Just like typing `cmd`, but as admin.

 ---